 Quality is a term that is open to interpretation.
 Quality differentials between the technologies can be mapped according to function.

 Material jetting offers higher-resolution builds than binder jetting.
 If precision and accuracy are quality references, the differential can be a factor of 3–5 in favor of material jetting.
-If metal or sand printing is required, material jetting cannot serve and binder jetting is the clear quality choice.
-If full-color printing is required in the prototype, material jetting cannot provide this, whereas some types of binder jetting equipment can.
-If functional parts and material qualities are required in non-metal parts, material jetting offers significantly higher quality than binder jetting.
+If metal or sand printing is required, material jetting cannot serve, and binder jetting is the clear quality choice.
+If full-color printing is needed for the prototype, material jetting cannot provide this, whereas some types of binder jetting equipment can.
+If functional parts and material qualities are necessary for non-metal parts, material jetting offers significantly higher quality than binder jetting.

 Difference in Terms of Accuracy

-Accuracy can be measured in a variety of ways.
-It’s critical to consider the real needs of the project before selecting these criteria.
+Accuracy can be measured in various ways.
+Before selecting these criteria, it’s critical to consider the project's real needs.

-Both processes offer good repeatability, so multiple-part consistency is good for the two types.
+Both processes offer good repeatability, so multiple-part consistency is suitable for the two types.
 Binder jetting delivers lower resolution than material jetting, so the fineness of models is considerably different.
-The imprecise nature of binder jetting delivers a less accurate representation of small features that can be achieved in material jetting.
+The imprecise nature of binder jetting delivers a less accurate representation of small features than can be achieved in material jetting.

 Difference in Terms of Manufacturer

-With lower operational and capital costs and a considerably lower cost of setup and ongoing overheads, binder jetting is somewhat suited to in-house use.
+With lower operational and capital costs, as well as a considerably lower cost of setup and ongoing overheads, binder jetting is suited to in-house use.
 However, there is a strong tendency to centralize services in contract printing companies, as few companies have the volume of need that justifies the in-house setup investment.

 Is a Material Jetting 3D Printer Fast?